AGENT

 These systems matter because they show how open execution layers approach UI control, task automation, and action inside real product surfaces.

-OpenAI Agents SDK belongs in the build stack, not the shopping list.
+Belongs in the build stack, not the shopping list.

-When users want to compose tools, memory, and orchestration into their own product, the question changes from “which agent” to “which framework surface.”
+When users want to compose tools, memory, and orchestration into their own product, the question changes from which agent to which framework surface.

 SUPERCRZY read